joshuaNjordan85/nomadHAServiceMesh/README.md

 }
 ```

-**ABOUT GO-API**: You will [need to compile the binary for your architecture](https://www.digitalocean.com/community/tutorials/how-to-build-go-executables-for-multiple-platforms-on-ubuntu-16-04#step-4-%E2%80%94-building-executables-for-different-architectures)
+**ABOUT GO-API**: You will [need to compile the binary for your architecture](https://www.digitalocean.com/community/tutorials/how-to-build-go-executables-for-multiple-platforms-on-ubuntu-16-04#step-4-%E2%80%94-building-executables-for-different-architectures) and you will need to make sure you have your [go environment set up correctly](https://golang.org/doc/install).
+Also, if you want to deploy some other binary, go for it.

 ## Purpose
 We want to use Nomad, Consul, Consul-Template, & NGINX to create a HA service-mesh architecture with containerized and non-containerized applications.